wenogk/wenogk.com/_posts/2020-04-03-swift-journey.md

 ## Update 4
 _5th April 2020_
-  * Learned the weird for loop syntax.
+  * Learned the weird for loop syntax:
-  * Range operators are useful in switch statements:
   {% highlight swift %}
 let count = 1...10
 for number in count {